Center for Violence Prevention and Recovery

-To train healthcare providers to identify and respond to patients who are experiencing or have previously experienced violence in their lives.
+- To improve the health care response of violence and train healthcare providers to identify and respond to patients who are experiencing or have previously experienced violence in their lives; and

-To improve the connection between health care providers and community agencies that provide violence prevention and recovery services.
+- To engage in innovative collaboration between health care providers and community organizations to provide violence intervention, prevention and recovery services

 Our programs are described in more detail below.

 Established in 1994, the Safe Transitions Program supports individuals experiencing threatening, coercive, and abusive relationships.
 Our services may be helpful to you if: you are experiencing abuse; you want to learn more about domestic violence; you are a provider seeking consultation; or you would like our staff to conduct a training session for your department or organization.
 For more information about domestic violence and how we can help you, visit our Domestic Violence web page.

 Founded in 1974, the Rape Crisis Intervention Program was one of the first hospital-based rape crisis centers in the country.
 In 1997, this program became part of the newly formed CVPR.
 We provide services for survivors of sexual assault, their families, and friends.
 We also offer consultation to community organizations and public education.
 For more information about sexual assault and how we can help, visit our Sexual Assault web page.

 CVPR offers a range of counseling and advocacy services for those who have been a victim of or a witness to community violence, including those who have experienced the loss of a loved one due to homicide.
 For more information about community violence and how we can help, visit our Community Violence web page.